lixmal/keepass4web/README.md

 ## BUGS / CAVEATS / TODO

-- Using mod_perl apache may create two kernel session keyrings, because it restarts directly after startup, effectively executing KeePass4Web::KeePass twice
+- Using mod_perl, apache may create two kernel session keyrings, because it restarts directly after startup, effectively executing KeePass4Web::KeePass twice

 - Log may have 'Key has been revoked' messages: happens when session keyring gets revoked once user (who (re)started the server) logs out.
 Please file a bug report in this case.